hectorjsmith/antaeus/docs/ImplementationPlan.md

         - Set the status to `FAILED`, reset retry time, and notify admin (invoice processing was interrupted, manual intervention required)
 - [x] Update jobs to ensure they cannot run multiple times in parallel
 - [x] Better exception handling in API

+## Other things I thought of, but didn't do
+- Service to automatically exchange currencies
+    - This would be an external service that has up-to-date exchange rate information
+    - When a currency mismatch is found, the service is called to exchange one currency for another
+    - The invoice is then updated with the new "money" data
+    - Alternatively, the service is only invoked when triggered by an API call (this ensures there is some human supervision)
+- More complete API for updating invoices
+    - Add more API endpoints to update an invoice
+    - Some fields cannot be changed (e.g. id & creationTime)
+    - Other fields may be editable (e.g. customer ID or monetary amount/currency)
+    - This would provide a way to fix invoices that have failed